milosz275/uav-collision-avoidance/README.md

 ## Premises

 3-dimensional (3D) space defined in XYZ coordinate system, where X and Y describe flat horizontal plane and Z is height above the sea level.
 Physics is simulated differentiating between parts of the second according to adequate formulas.
 In scope of this project, UAVs' physics are considered relative to the Earth frame and the aeroplanes are considered HTOL drones (Horizontal Take-off and Landing) that can only move in direction of their speed vectors.
+Aircrafts' form are approaximated to simple solid sphere.
 The space is shared by two or three UAVs.
 There is no other objects or gusts of wind assumpted.
 No aerodynamic lift force assumed at this moment.
 The default distance units are meters [m] and speed is meters per second [m/s], frame times are represented in miliseconds [ms].

 ## Technologies